DustyBagel/bed_notify/README.md

 Minetest Mod: bed_notify

-This mod overrides the default beds so that when a player goes into one a chat message is sent out to all players so everyone can sleep to skip the night
+This adds chat messages that print out when a player leaves or enters a bed.
+It also has an api to add support for other beds mods.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.